archdroid-org/archdroid-org.github.io/en/images/odroidc4/index.md

 ---
-title: "Odroid C4/HC4 Images"
+title: "Odroid C4/HC4 ArchLinuxARM Images"
 ---

-# Odroid C4/HC4 ArchLinuxARM Images

 The Odroid C4 and HC4 newer variant is a inexpensive and powerful enough single board computer that has 4 cores clocking up to 2Ghz.
 It supports up to 4GB of ram, has integreted ethernet, USB 3 and USB 2 ports, SDCard slot, EMMC slot and a [Mesa OpenGL] stack supported Mali G31 gpu, making it capable enough for lightweight desktop usage, as a powerful NAS and more.
-More details can be seen on the [C4 hardkernel wiki] or the [HC4 hardkernel wiki].
+More details can be seen on the [C4 Hardkernel wiki] or the [HC4 Hardkernel wiki].

 ### Where to buy